aces/Loris-MRI/docs/scripts_md/DTIPrep_pipeline.md

 \- If $runDTIPrep is set, the function will create the output folders

-\- If $runDTIPrep is not set, will check that the directory exists
+\- If $runDTIPrep is not set, the function will check that the directory exists

-INPUT:
+INPUTS:
   - $outdir         : root directory for DTIPrep outputs (in `/data/project/data/pipelines/DTIPrep/DTIPrep_version`)
   - $subjID         : candidate ID of the DTI dataset to be processed